Skarlet0x/PreprocessingNLP/README.md

 # PreprocessingNLP
-A comprehensive library for text preprocessing, exploratory text data analysis and information extraction.
+A comprehensive library for text preprocessing, exploratory text data analysis and information extraction based on NLTK, TextBlob and Regular Expressions.

 All functions take in strings as inputs.